 - Sleep clinics: 39%

 These no-shows can lead to incredible losses for your practice.
 The average value of a single visit for these specialties ranges from $125 to $350.
-The costs can end up being in the thousands or tens of thousands every month.
+The lost revenue can end up being in the thousands or tens of thousands every month, especially if the patient was not rescheduled.

 What is your average no-show rate compared to the national average no-show rate?

-To determine what your no-show rate is, you’re going to have to dust off your old math book.
+To benchmark what your no-show rate is, you’re going to have to dust off your old math book.
 Look at your last month (and then go back even further to get a good average for the year).
 How many appointments were scheduled?
 Write that number down.
-How many patients did not show up for their appointments?
+How many patients did not show up for their appointment time?
 Write that down.

-Now, your no-show rate will be the number of no-shows divided by the total number of scheduled appointments.
+Now, your no-show rate will be the number of missed appointments divided by the total number of scheduled appointments.
 You will then multiply that number by 100.

 Average no-show rate calculation